Diseases & Conditions

 - Infection at the site of wires and pins

 - Stiffness of the joints immediately above and below the bone being lengthened

 - Slight over- or under-correction of the bone's length

-As the rod lengthens, the bones are gradually pulled apart and new bone grows in the space created.
+As the rod lengthens, the bones are gradually pulled apart, and new bone grows in the space created.
 The rod provides stability and alignment to the bone as it lengthens.

-Because no external fixator is used in internal lengthening, there is less risk of infection—including the superficial infection that commonly occurs around pin sites.
+Because no external fixator is used in internal lengthening, there is less risk of infection — including the superficial infection that commonly occurs around pin sites.